-Analysis: Here’s what’s on the line for the Seahawks against the 49ers on Monday Night Football
+Analysis: Here’s what’s on the line for the Seahawks against the 49ers on ‘Monday Night Football’

 But like the Seahawks, the 49ers have largely feasted on losing teams — each, in fact, is 6-0 against teams that entered the weekend at .500 or below.

-Wagner this week said he could tell that the 49ers were building something, citing the addition last year of former Seahawk Richard Sherman and a line that features a slew of high picks, including rookie end Nick Bosa, the number two overall selection in 2019 who has seven sacks so far.
+Wagner this week said he could tell the 49ers were building something, citing the addition last year of former Seahawk Richard Sherman and a line that features a slew of high picks, including rookie end Nick Bosa, the No. 2 overall selection in 2019 who has seven sacks so far.

 “You knew that if they were able to put it together it was going to be something special and they’ve been able to do it so far,’’ Wagner said.